KnapsackPro/docs.knapsackpro.com/_posts/2018-12-01-how-to-run-parallel-dynos-on-heroku-ci-to-complete-tests-faster.md

 }
 {% endhighlight %}

 We also can change dyno size for our CI build.
-If you run complex tests that need more CPU or memory you could add size parameter to app.json to define dyno type.
+If you run complex tests that need more CPU or memory you could add <i>size</i> parameter to <i>app.json</i> to define [dyno type](https://devcenter.heroku.com/articles/dyno-types).

 {% highlight json %}
 {